shine911/android/README.md

-Welcome to SlimRoms
+Welcome to AOSPA
 ===================

 Getting Started
 ---------------

-To get started with SlimKat, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with AOSPA, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

 Please take note that we have two main line branches depending on